davidrot/svelte-micro-router/README.md

 # Code Sample

 This router is composed out of three parts (RouterInstance, RouterSlot, RouterLink).
-The RouterInstance what is having the main logic (route matching, read parameters from url).
+The RouterInstance what has the main logic (route matching, reading parameters from url).
 RouterSlot is to show the component of the current route.

 ```typescript
 // router-config.ts